goofyseeker311/javarenderengine/README.md

-# javarenderengine
+# Java Render Engine
-Java Render Engine
+Java Render Engine, file structure is for Eclipse IDE for Java.